daercimi/eBird-classification/README.md

 This project is a student project from the UNMSM during the Smart Software course.

 During this project we:
-- Extracted and analyzed the data of the E-Bird database.
+- Extracted and analyzed the data of the E-Bird database [Here.
+Only with a E-Bird account](https://media.ebird.org/catalog?regionCode=PE&sort=rating_rank_desc&daysSinceUp=7).
 - Did preprocessing with the data.
 - Downloaded the images from the E-Bird repository
 - Did preprocessing with the images